xian-network/xian-standard-contracts/README.md

 # Standardized Smart Contracts for Xian Blockchain

 Welcome to the official repository for standardized smart contracts on the Xian blockchain.
-This repository hosts a collection of foundational smart contracts developed in Contracting (a subset of Python), the native smart contract programming language for Xian.
+This repository hosts a collection of foundational smart contracts developed in [contracting](https://github.com/xian-network/xian-contracting) (a subset of Python), the native smart contract programming language for Xian.
 These contracts are designed to provide a robust framework for building decentralized applications (dApps) and services on the Xian network.

 ## Introduction